fronell/cheatsheets/vim.md

 <C-y>  | Create a new file and its parent directories
 <C-z>  | Mark/unmark multiple files
 <C-o>  | Open marked files
-..     | Go up the directory tree by one level, add more dots for multiple levels
+..     | Go up directory tree by one level, add more dots for multiple levels
-       | End the input string with a colon : followed by a command to execute it on the opening file(s):
+       | End the input string with a colon : followed by a command to execute it
+         on the opening file(s):
-       | Use :diffthis when opening multiple files to run :diffthis on the first 4 files.
+       | Use :diffthis when opening multiple files to run :diffthis on the first
+         4 files.
 ```

 ### help